ZacharyHLong/Recipe-Club-API/README.md

 An ORM has a collection of built-in queries that can be used on a database (within the chosen ORM language), further saving time for the developer.
 Removing the necessity for constant switching between languages can lead to quicker production times.

 ORM's generate objects which map to tables in the selected database.
 Once these connections have been made the ORM acts as an abstraction layer for the application towards the database, allowing the developer to code away in the preferred language, which can then be reflected in the database.
+Essentially, the developer is still writing/developing queries, however, they are within their own choice of programming language.

 ---